 What's the Impact on Learning?
 Imagine completing a jig-saw puzzle without ever having seen the overall image that the puzzle displays.
-Without giving students “big picture concepts” of the content that they will learn in a unit of study, students are often learning disconnected bits of information that too often never come together into an overarching concept or pattern.
+Without giving students and learners “big picture concepts” of the content that they will learn in a unit of study, students are often learning disconnected bits of information that too often never come together into an overarching concept or pattern.
 Lack of conceptual understanding typically results in loss of retention of the disjointed facts and details.

 What Can Teachers Do?
 In The Brain-Targeted Teaching® Model, teachers and industry trainers are encouraged to use content standards and curriculum guidelines to design overarching goals and concepts, then to display these learning goals in non-linguistic representations such as concept maps or graphic organizers.
 Activities are then designed to allow students and learners to understand how the objectives they will learn during the unit relate to the big picture concept.
 As they continue through the content, students and learners are referred back to the concept map to reinforce the relevance of each learning activity.